Junchi-Liang/rl_benchmark/python3/rl_benchmark/algorithm/ppo/tf_v1/scripts/vizdoom/conv_lstm_discrete_action/README.md

 Using provided training script, you should be able to see average score above 80 within 100000 iterations.
 (Of course, this is reinforcement learning, I cannot guarantee success in each training here :sweat_smile: )

-### defend the center

-Provided script trains for 3000000 iterations, it may take quite a long time to converge.
-You may want to try a trained model [here](https://www.dropbox.com/s/uq1jbwl1axqygzt/a2c_defend_the_center.pth?dl=0).